fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 ### Testing

-In sandbox, use the [simulation api](https://fintechprimitives.com/api/#post-order-simulation) to simulate `successful` and `failed` orders to help you during the integration process.
+In sandbox, use the [FPDocs, simulation api](https://fintechprimitives.com/api/#post-order-simulation) to simulate `successful` and `failed` orders to help you during the integration process.
 Use the following json to simulate the order to `successful` state.

 ```json
 {